Country Guide: Ecuador

 - The following items are subject to taxes:

-- Dangerous objects (a permit from the Ministry of National Security is required for returning citizens and residents)
+- Firearms, ammunition, dangerous objects - a permit from the Ministry of National Security is required for repatriating citizens or residents

-- Electronic appliances (duty-free entry is permitted for one of each type of article; additional items are approximately 43% of CIF value)
+- Electronic appliances - duty-free entry is permitted for one of each type of article; additional items are approximately 43% of cost, insurance, and freight (CIF) value

 - Alcohol (permitted in reasonable quantities)